About

 • They had a very low alcohol percentage (the Godiva white chocolate liqueur on the other hand has a 15% alcohol content).

-• They are way too sweet.
+• Way too sweet.
 The low alcohol content was because of the added liquid and sugar.
-The addition of copious amounts of condensed milk and white chocolate makes the liqueur too sweet for my personal taste.

 • This also makes the liqueur too creamy.
 This may not be a problem for some, but I love Godiva liqueur.
 It’s just has that right balance of thick creaminess and alcohol.